dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 - Exit the loop
 - Return the final value.

-The evaluator can now, without modification, given the "correct" answer of `10`.
+The evaluator can now, without modification, give the "correct" answer of `10`.

 ## Further Reading